 Hydrostatic pressure is the pressure exerted by a fluid due to the force of gravity.
 To understand how hydrostatic pressure can damage foundation walls, imagine how much heavier soil becomes when it's soaked with water.
 When the weight of water is added to the weight of the soil, you've got much greater pressure pushing against a foundation wall.

 Hydrostatic pressure effectively amplifies soil pressure against a foundation wall.
 When pressure exceeds the foundation wall's ability to withstand it, the wall will begin to bow, buckle, tilt inward at the top, or move inwards at the bottom.

 In areas with cold winter climates, frost heaving can sometimes put enough pressure on foundation walls to make them fail.
 When water turns to ice, its volume increases by about 9%.
 If wet soil experiences a deep freeze, the wedging or heaving force that results can be extremely powerful.

 Frost heaving can put literally thousands of pounds of force against your foundation walls, causing cracks, bowing, and heaving.

 When your foundation is showing signs of bowing, buckling walls or any other foundation issues, we at Carolina Basement Systems are the contractors you're looking for.
 As a locally owned and operated foundation repair company, we've been working with soils in your neighborhood since we first opened our doors for business.

 We'd like to offer you a free, no-obligation foundation repair quote to help you identify the problems you're facing with your foundation -- and what it might take to fix them.
 To schedule an appointment with us, call or e-mail us today!
-We're proud to serve Winston-Salem, Greensboro, Durham, Lexington, Chapel Hill, High Point, Kernersville, Asheboro, Thomasville, Burlington, and many nearby locations in NC.
+We're proud to serve Winston-Salem, Greensboro, Durham, Lexington, Chapel Hill, High Point, Kernersville, Asheboro, Raleigh, Burlington, and many nearby locations in NC.